theskyinflames/car-sharing/README.md

 * Inject the Fleet domain service as *DI*, so it will make the app layer test simpler.

 * Current implementation is not transactional.
 Adding transactional storage could also be the next step.

-* I've not added *Even-Driven* pattern.
-But, for example, the command *DropOff* could be split in two commands:

-  1. First, a command requires the domain to drop off the group.
-  2. This generates a domain event to indicate that car has freed some seats
-  3. An event listener catches this event and invokes another command to accommodate waiting groups in these seats.
-  That way, the two actions would be tested separately.
-The drawback here is that we'll have to assume *Eventual-Consistency*

 * Adding o11y (observability) integration, with a Prometheus, por example